HOME PAGE - - IMPORTANT AIRLINE SAFETY ISSUE

 SOME STRANGE 2-ENGINE AIRLINER OCEAN CRASHES & OFFICIAL EXPLANATIONS

-xxx Because I believe that the media, (which has recently been proven to be less than completely credible), may be complicit in assisting the airlines in concealing the danger of 2-engine airliner over ocean flights, and, because the airlines and the airplane manufacturers have made such a huge financial investment in the production and use of these 2-engine airliners, the media may wish to help the airlines, and, the government, conceal any resulting over-ocean crashes of 2-engine airliners, which may have been caused by the airplanes inability to continue flight after engine failure(s).
+xxx Because the airlines, and, the airplane manufacturers, have obviously made such a huge financial investment in the production and use of 2-engine airliners on extended over-ocean passenger flights, and, because I believe the media, (which has been proven to be less than completely credible), may be complicit in assisting the airlines, and, the government, in concealing the danger of 2-engine airliner over ocean flights, and, may be assisting the airlines, and, the government, in concealing any resulting over-ocean crashes of 2-engine airliners, which may have been caused by these 2-engine airliners inability to continue flight after engine failure(s), the flimsy, and, seemingly unusually and unlikely, official explanations of the following over-ocean crashes of 2-engine airliners are, in my opinion, worthy of close examination.

 --Air France Flight #447 - - 2-engine Airbus-A330 - - Rio to Paris - crashed into the Atlantic Ocean.